kubi-zone/route53-bash-integration/README.md

 # route53-bash-integration

-This is an example integration between Kubizone and Route53.
+Example integration between Kubizone and Route53.

 It is written in bash, using the `aws` and `kubectl` commands to show a very simplified way of quickly building (fragile) integrations between